Archan6el/TAMUctf-2025-Writeup/Backdoored.md

 Let's pop this into Ghidra

 After Ghidra does its analysis, we can see a lot of the same functions we saw in the `.jar` file.
 This is likely the underlying code for them.
-We can also see some functions that based on the names, seem to be used to specifically encrypt the Minecraft region and level files
+We can also see some functions that based on the names, seem to be used to specifically encrypt the Minecraft region and level files, `encrypt_level_dat` and `encrypt_region_files`.
 ![image](https://github.com/user-attachments/assets/65f7ed5a-e903-4d85-9a70-93a4e0a9ffdd)

 Let's look at the `decrypt` function first and try to rename some variables